 In November 1985 he was awarded an Inshore Patrol Craft Marine Engineering Charge Certificate and has subsequently served as the Marine Engineering Officer aboard, MOA, KIWI, WAKAKURA and HINAU.

-Promoted to Command Warrant Officer in March 2004, he commissioned as a Sub Lieutenant in July 2006, was promoted to Lieutenant in February 2007 and to Lieutenant Commander in July 2010.
-He has previously held the appointments of Recruiting Officer, HoD Training, HoD – Engineering, Weapons Officer, and Liaison Officer and Mentor to attached SNR personnel.
-Appointed Executive Officer in January 2013 he previously held the role of National Training Co-ordinator (Technical).
-This role has been restructured into the new role of Head of Trade (Technical).
+Promoted to Command Warrant Officer in March 2004, he commissioned as a Sub Lieutenant in July 2006, was promoted to Lieutenant in February 2007 and to Lieutenant Commander in June 2011.
+He has previously held appointments as HoD Recruitment and Retention, HoD Training and Development, HoD Technical, National Training Co-ordinator (Technical) Naval Reserve, Executive Officer OLPHERT, Head of Trade (Technical) and RNZNR Liaison Officer.

-He holds Trade and Advanced Trade Certificates in Fitting (NZR), New Zealand Certificates in Mechanical Engineering, Quality Assurance, and a Marine Engineering Charge Certificate Class 3 (Steam).
+Lieutenant Commander Moloney holds New Zealand Certificates in Mechanical Engineering, Quality Assurance, a Marine Engineering Charge Certificate Class 3 (Steam), and various Trade and Advanced Trade Certificates.